George Morgan (merchant): Merchant

-George Morgan worked as a clerk for John Bayton and Samuel Wharton at the mercantile firm Bayton & Wharton in Philadelphia.
+George Morgan worked as a clerk for John Baynton and Samuel Wharton at the mercantile firm Bayton & Wharton in Philadelphia.
 After receiving inheritance, he became a junior partner at Baynton, Wharton & Morgan in 1760.
 In 1764, he married John Baynton's daughter Mary.
 Enjoying the patronage of Sir William Johnson, Superintendent of Indian Affairs, the firm started to trade with Illinois Country ceded to Great Britain by France after the end of the French and Indian War, using Fort Pitt Trading Post in present-day Pittsburgh as a forward base.
 Morgan made frequent business trips to the frontier and developed good relations with Native Americans.
 Lenape made Morgan a member of their tribe naming him Tamanend in honor of one of their great warriors.

 Agent for Indian affairs

 George Morgan was made an agent for Indian affairs in the Middle Department in 1776, and commissioned on January 8, 1777, as colonel in the Continental Army during the American Revolutionary War.
 He was assigned to Fort Pitt to oversee diplomacy with Native Americans in the area: Lenape, Shawnee, and others.
 The American rebels hoped to gain them as allies, or at least convince them to be neutral and not ally with the British.
 While there Morgan worked closely with the Lenape chief White Eyes; the two became trusted friends.

 In 1777 there were allegations made to the Continental Congress against Colonel Morgan that he had collaborated with Alexander McKee and others against the American cause.
 McKee was the former British deputy Indian superintendent and had escaped from captivity at Fort Pitt.
 Morgan was cleared of these charges in 1778.

 In November 1778, Chief White Eyes accompanied American forces on an expedition against the British at Detroit.
 He died that month, with the Americans' reporting he had contracted smallpox.
 Years later Morgan wrote to Congress saying that the American militia had killed White Eyes in Michigan, and that American officials had covered up the murder.

 In 1783 Morgan reported on Indian affairs to the Continental Congress, accompanied by White Eyes's 12-year-old son, named George Morgan White Eyes, for whom he was caring.
 The Congress authorized him to care for the boy for another year.
-In view of the chief White Eyes's service to the Americans, Morgan helped secure funding from the Continental Congress for the education of George Morgan White Eyes, who graduated from the College of New Jersey (Princeton University) in 1789.
+In view of the chief White Eyes's service to the Americans, Morgan helped secure funding from the Continental Congress for the education of George Morgan White Eyes, who matriculated at the College of New Jersey (Princeton University) in 1789.